BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 #### INVISIBLE

 Whilst they wear the Ring, the Ringbearer cannot be directly targeted by Magical Powers or shooting attacks (and does not count as In The Way).
 The Ringbearer has no Control Zone while invisible and enemy models may even move 'through' the Ringbearer.
-If an enemy model wishes to end its movement on the space the Ringbearer is taking up, move the Ringbearer the minimum distance to place them out of the way â€” this could involve hopping low walls, moving through foes or being shoved off a cliff!
+If an enemy model wishes to end its movement on the space the Ringbearer is taking up, move the Ringbearer the minimum distance to place them out of the way — this could involve hopping low walls, moving through foes or being shoved off a cliff!

 If an enemy wishes to Charge the Ringbearer while they wear the Ring, it must pass a Courage test, applying a penalty of -1 to the roll for every 1" the Ringbearer is away from the foe.
 Models that automatically pass Courage tests still need to make this test, as it represents them being able to see the Ringbearer, not how terrifying the Ringbearer is.
 During the Fight phase, any enemy model Engaged in combat with an invisible Ringbearer halves its Fight value for the duration of the duel.